Autoridade sem Mandato - Quem Governa os Governantes

 Authority Without a Mandate - Who Governs the Governors

 The individual comes to power believing that the State is a neutral machine, a car parked in the garage waiting for a competent driver.
 He thinks: "If I balance the accounts, carry out public works, and reduce inflation, I will have won."
 It's a naiveté bordering on dementia.
-Politics is not an accounting spreadsheet, and the State is not a company.
-Whoever enters the field with this managerial mentality has already unknowingly accepted playing on the enemy's territory.
+Whoever enters the field with this managerial mentality has already accepted playing on the enemy's territory.

 It must be said clearly: institutional neutrality does not exist.
-This is the most well-told lie of the century.
-The State is not an inert tool; it is a living organism, endowed with memory, willpower, and instincts for self-preservation.
+This is the best-told lie of the century.
+The State is a living organism, endowed with memory, willpower, and instincts for self-preservation.

 Decades of ideological takeover have transformed the bureaucracy, the judiciary, and academia into a compact mass that breathes the same values and pursues the same ends.
-When an elected official tries to change the course of things, he doesn't find a machine ready to obey; he finds a foreign body that rejects him.
-The State acts like an immune system: it identifies the "intruder" (the elected official who is not part of the corporation) and mobilizes all its antibodies, regulations, press leaks, judicial decisions, and work-to-rule actions to isolate and neutralize him.
+When an elected official tries to change the course of things, he encounters a foreign body that rejects him.
+The State acts like an immune system: it identifies the "intruder" (the elected official who is not part of the corporation) and mobilizes all its antibodies, regulations, press leaks, judicial decisions, and work-to-rule strikes to isolate and neutralize him.

-The tragedy is that the official, in his technocratic stupidity, refuses to see this war.
+And the ruler, in his technocratic stupidity, refuses to see this war.
 He prefers the illusion of institutional normality.
 He thinks that if he is moderate and technical, the bureaucratic monster will let him work.

-A grave mistake.
-The power structure does not respect good governance; it respects force and the occupation of spaces.
+The power structure does not respect good management; it respects force and the occupation of spaces.
 While the politician worries about GDP, the state machine worries about defining the limits of what is possible.
-The real power lies not in the president's pen, but in the organizational culture that decides what the pen can sign without causing an earthquake.
+Real power lies in the organizational culture that decides what the president's pen can sign.

-Without understanding that the State has become an ideological apparatus, any electoral victory is merely a temporary license to visit the palace, not to govern it.
+Without understanding that the State has become an ideological apparatus, any electoral victory is merely a temporary license to visit the palace.

 Forget the image of the State as a hierarchical pyramid where orders descend from the top to the base.
 That works in administrative law textbooks, which are works of science fiction.
 In stark reality, the modern State functions as an ideological organism, a kind of sect armed with stamps and regulations.

 Every power structure that lasts long enough develops a "soul."
-It creates internal criteria of legitimacy that are not written in the Constitution, but are worth more than it.
+It creates internal criteria of legitimacy that are not written in the Constitution, but which are worth more than it.
 The career civil servant, the judge, the prosecutor, and the university rector do not obey the elected president; they obey the "esprit de corps" of their caste.
-They look at the temporary ruler as a noisy tenant in a building that belongs to them.
-They know that politicians come and go, but bureaucracy remains.
+They look at the temporary ruler as a tenant in a building that belongs to them.
+They know that the politician passes, but the bureaucracy remains.

-The most lethal phenomenon that rulers face is not visible partisan opposition, but invisible sabotage.
-When a "foreign body" (someone who does not share the mental vices of the caste) tries to take control, the State reacts like an immune system.
+The most dangerous phenomenon that the ruler faces is invisible sabotage.
+When a "foreign body" (someone who doesn't share the mental vices of the caste) tries to take control, the State reacts like an immune system.

 The most frightening thing is that this reaction doesn't need a leader to give the order.
-There is no conspiracy general in a dark room.
+There's no conspiracy general in a dark room.
 The reaction is organic, synaptic, and immediate.
-The first-instance judge, the journalist from the major newsroom, and the technician from the regulatory agency act in unison not because they received a phone call, but because they share the same mental deformation.
+The first-instance judge, the journalist from the major newsroom, and the technician from the regulatory agency act in unison because they share the same mental deformation.
 They smell the enemy and attack as a pack.

 They create administrative difficulties, leak classified documents, invent creative interpretations of the law, and paralyze the machine.
 And they do all this with a smile on their face, swearing that they are only "defending democracy."

-The practical consequence of this siege is that the elected ruler ends up governing only within the limits permitted by the State.
+The practical consequence of this siege is that the elected ruler only governs within the limits allowed by the State.
 An invisible perimeter is created, a gilded cage.

-Immediately, the action is labeled "authoritarian," "fascist," and "a threat to institutions."
+Immediately, the action is labeled "authoritarian," "fascist," and a "threat to institutions."
 Moral language functions like an electric fence.
 The ruler, cowed by the fear of losing his reputation, retreats.
 He accepts being the manager of chaos, giving up being the leader of the nation.
-He does not govern; he is governed by his subordinates, content with the pomp of the office while real power slips through his fingers.
+He is governed by his subordinates, content with the pomp of the office while real power slips through his fingers.

 The hegemonic system operates a constant semantic re-engineering.
-Democracy is no longer the rule of the majority; it is the rule of the bureaucratic elite.
-Hatred is any opinion that displeases the ruling consortium.
+Democracy is the government of the bureaucratic elite.
+And hatred is any opinion that displeases the consortium in power.

-When the ruler agrees to debate using the enemy's vocabulary, he has already lost.
+When a ruler agrees to debate using the enemy's vocabulary, he has already lost.
 He enters the ring apologizing for existing.
-He tries to prove that he is democratic according to the criteria of those who want to destroy him.
+He tries to prove he is democratic according to the criteria of those who want to destroy him.
 He is the prisoner who accepts being judged by the jailer's laws.
-The individual does not act because he is afraid of being labeled.
-He prefers praised impotence to effective action that would be called authoritarian.

 The second trap is the fetish of legality.
 In the mind of the average conservative politician, there is a belief that "the law is for everyone" and that if he strictly adheres to the Constitution, he will be protected.

-The law does not self-execute.
-The law has neither arms nor legs; it depends on interpretation.
+The law depends on interpretation.
 And who interprets the law today?
 A caste of jurists, prosecutors, and magistrates trained, from their academic cradle, to despise the nation's values and serve the progressive agenda.

-In a scenario of asymmetrical warfare, strict legalism is suicide.
 While the ruler respects every comma of the legal text, the adversary uses the law like an elastic band, stretching it to persecute enemies and shrinking it to protect friends.
-A grotesque scenario is created: one side plays chess, the other plays boxing, and the chess player prides himself on respecting the rules while taking punches to the face.
+One side plays chess, the other plays boxing, and the chess player prides himself on respecting the rules while taking punches to the face.

-But political history is unforgiving; weakness does not pacify; weakness invites aggression.
-Every retreat by the ruler is interpreted by the system not as a gesture of goodwill, but as a green light to advance further.
+Weakness invites aggression.
+Each retreat by the ruler is interpreted by the system as a green light to advance further.
 The government thus becomes an administrator of its own defeat, presiding over the dismantling of its support base while swearing allegiance to the institutions that are strangling it.

-There remains only one way out for the ruler who does not want to be a mere puppet: to break with the established order.
+Only one way out remains for the ruler: to break with the established order.
 Politics has degraded.
-The ruler spends his days fulfilling rituals, signing papers that decide nothing, and making speeches to please those who want to destroy him.
-He governs for his biography, not for reality.
-He wants to leave office with the reputation of a democrat, without realizing that, for the system, the only good democrat is a dead conservative.
+The ruler spends his days fulfilling rituals; he governs for his biography, wanting to leave office with the reputation of a democrat.
+And for the system, the only good democrat is a dead conservative.

-To regain real power, it is necessary to abandon the vanity of being accepted in the salon.
-We need to stop governing for tomorrow's newspaper headlines and start governing for the structure of reality.
+It is necessary to abandon the vanity of being accepted.
+It's about starting to govern according to the structure of reality.
 This means accepting scandal.
 It means understanding that if the press and the bureaucracy are applauding, it's because the government is already finished.
-The silence of the enemies is a sign that you've already been digested.

 The ruler needs to lose the fear of words.
-He needs to understand that true authority doesn't come from the official stamp, but from corresponding with the truth and the deep desires of the nation.
+He needs to understand that true authority comes from corresponding with the truth and with the deep desires of the nation.
 Authority is the ability to say "no" to the bureaucratic establishment in the name of the real people.

 As long as the leader is afraid of being called a dictator by those who exercise true dictatorship, he will be a slave.
 The courage to appear evil in the eyes of the wicked is the supreme proof of political virtue.

-The path to restoration is a lonely one.
-The state's immune system, when truly challenged, doesn't just react with paperwork; it reacts with animal ferocity.
-It will try to destroy the reputation, family, and freedom of anyone who dares to confront it.
+The state's immune system, when truly challenged, reacts with animal ferocity.
+He will try to destroy the reputation, family, and freedom of anyone who dares to confront him.

-But it is precisely in this tension that politics recovers its dignity.
-The "pacification" they so often preach is a pretty name for unconditional surrender.
-History is not made by men who sought consensus, but by those who endured conflict.
+The "pacification" they preach so much is a pretty name for surrender.
+History is made by those who endured the conflict.

-If the ruler wants to govern, he must accept that the law is not a negotiated suicide, but an instrument of order that must be imposed, first and foremost, on those who consider themselves above it.
+If the ruler wants to govern, he must accept that the law is an instrument of order that must be imposed, first and foremost, on those who consider themselves above it.
 Either he submits the bureaucracy to popular sovereignty, or the bureaucracy will dissolve the people into an amorphous mass of stateless taxpayers.

 There is no third way.
-Either the backbone of the ideological organism that has hijacked the state is broken, or the keys to the palace are handed over and an apology is offered for having caused trouble.
+Either the backbone of the ideological organism that has hijacked the State is broken, or the keys to the palace are handed over and an apology is offered for having caused trouble.
 Authority without a mandate is a farce.
-But a mandate without courage is a betrayal.
+And a mandate without courage is treason.

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site